Make Yogurt at Home: Nutritious & Non-Toxic

 This is a different & easy, time-honored, and people-beloved method of making thick, creamy & healthy yogurt each time.
 Our ancestors relied on clay pots for making yogurt years ago, and it is the best way to make yogurt even today.
 There is no need for electronic appliances or artificial thickeners/sweeteners – all you need is 1/2 a gallon or less of raw or pasteurized milk, some leftover yogurt as a starter (see notes), and an MEC 100% non-toxic pot.
 Then follow these steps:

 (3 steps, 7-10 minutes hands-on time)

-- While Set of 2 | Yogurt Maker is our best seller for making yogurt and each pot can make a little over 1/2 gallon of yogurt, the others pots can also be used for making bigger batches.
+- While Set of 2 | Yogurt Maker is our best seller for making yogurt and each pot can make a little over 1/2 gallon, the other pots can also be used for making bigger batches.
 The MEC large pot can make 1 gallon and the x-large pot can make 1.5 gallons.

-- Use the pot with the diffuser especially when cooking on any stove that runs on electricity—glass, ceramic or coil cooktops.
+- Use the pot with the diffuser, especially when cooking on any stove that runs on electricity—glass, ceramic, or coil cook-tops.

 There are many different healthy homemade flavors you can add to your yogurt, here are some of our favorites:

-- Yogurt with brown sugar, a pinch of salt and chopped almonds and walnuts
+- Yogurt with brown sugar, a pinch of salt, and chopped almonds and walnuts

 - Yogurt with granola is also another healthy choice for breakfast